-If you are enrolled in one of these plans, the additional amount is added to you’re OTC debit card in most cases.
+If you are enrolled in one of these plans, the additional amount is usually added to your OTC debit card.

 Healthy food cards

 Another Flex Card style benefit is the healthy food card.
-While most Medicare Advantage plans issue a separate card with a select amount, some carriers like Unitedhealth care allow you to use the entire OTC benefit on either over-the-counter items or healthy food.
+While most Medicare Advantage plans issue a separate card with a select amount, some carriers like UnitedHealthcare allow you to use the entire OTC benefit on over-the-counter items or healthy food.

 Beneficiaries with healthy food benefits can use these cards to purchase items such as fish, poultry, nuts, and fresh fruits and vegetables.
 Healthy food benefits can be used at participating locations such as Winn Dixie, Walmart, and Publix.

 It’s simple to check the remaining balance on your Medicare Advantage cash card.
 You can call the number on the back of the card or check the policyholder portal on your plan’s website.

 Do I need to activate my medicare advantage cash card?

 When you receive your card, it’ll come with a pamphlet explaining the benefits.
 This document will provide instructions on how to activate and use your card.
 It’ll also explain what and where you can use your debit card.

 No!
 Medicare only covers services that are considered medically necessary.

 Find a Medicare Advantage plan that includes a cash card